joereynolds/the-check-republic/docs/CHECKS.md

             └── config.lua
 ```

-Note the `check` file.
+There are two files for each check:

+1) check

 This is where our check is performed.
-It can be in any
+It can be in any language.
+As long as
-language.
-As long as you return the appropriate exit code (0 for success, 1
+you return the appropriate exit code (`0` for success, `1` for failure),
-for failure), `check-republic` will know what to do.
+`check-republic` will know what to do.

-**Naming is important**.
-Your check files _must_ be called "check" and your
-configuration (if present) _must_ be called "config.lua".
-Try and name the
-directory of your checks as descriptive as possible.
-It will help you in the
-long run.
+2) config.lua

 The configuration file "config.lua" is optional but recommended.
 If not
-specified, check-republic will fall back to sensible(ish) defaults
+specified, `check-republic` will fall back to sensible defaults.

-The `description` file is optional too.
-If present, it will display a
-description of the check when you list out all the checks

-## Check configuration (config.lua)
+## Configuration values

-Each check has a config file that can dictate various things about the check.
+Each check has a config.lua file that can dictate various things about the check.
 The configuration files are lua files (lua tables, more accurately) but you
 don't need to be a lua maestro to configure a check.

+Note that all config values are optional.
+Only specify what you need.

 ```
 return {